mdominguezd/s11_cats_report.github.io/sections/methodology.md

 [eoAPI](https://eoapi.dev/) integrates all of these services by using containerized versions that are able to communicate seamlessly with each other.
 A container is a lightweight, standalone, and executable package of software that includes everything needed to run an application.
 Containerizing the services facilitates deployment to the cloud using Kubernetes (K8).
 K8 is an open-source platform designed for automating the deployment, scaling, and management of containerized applications [@poulton_kubernetes_2023].
 It offers various advantages, such as scalability, efficient resource utilization, and simplified maintenance, making it an ideal solution for managing the dynamic catalog and the integrated services in a cloud environment.

-Since the current version of [eoAPI](https://eoapi.dev/) does not include some extra services that were necessary to deploy, a seperate containerized version of these services was deployed in the same kubernetes cluster.
+Since the current version of [eoAPI](https://eoapi.dev/) does not include some extra services that were necessary to deploy, a separate containerized version of these services was deployed in the same K8 cluster.
 Notably, a version of [STAC Browser](https://github.com/radiantearth/stac-browser) and [TiTiler-Xarray](https://github.com/developmentseed/titiler-xarray) to browse the catalog created and visualize Zarr datasets respectively.

 ### CI/CD pipeline

-Finally, a gitlab CI/CD pipeline was created auotamte the creation of the catalog using the s11-cats repository, the deployment of the eoAPI and extra services and the ingestion of the catalog into the deployed version of the catalog.
+Finally, a gitlab CI/CD pipeline was created automate the creation of the catalog using the s11-cats repository, the deployment of the eoAPI and extra services and the ingestion of the catalog into the deployed version of the catalog.

+### Comparison with baseline scenario

+Once a version of all of the services integrated was deployed online, the ease of discovery and visualization was again qualitatively analyzed by evaluating the steps processed for both finding and visualizing S11 data.
+These steps were then represented in a flowchart that could be compared to the one created on @sec-baseline.

 ## Multi-format data visualization

 To assess the performance of dynamic tiling services for visualizing Cloud Optimized GeoTIFFs (COGs) and Zarr data formats, the following approach was undertaken.
 Firstly, a COG containing forest baseline information for the Riau region of Indonesia was used to create a series of Zarr files, each representing different overviews corresponding to various zoom levels.
-This preprocessing step, completed by the company prior to the study, ensured that the same data was used across both data formats, allowing for direct comparison.
+This pre-processing step, completed by the company prior to the study, ensured that the same data was used across both data formats, allowing for direct comparison.
 Then, the [TiTiler-Xarray](https://github.com/developmentseed/titiler-xarray) service was then customized to work with the specific folder structure of the ZARR overviews previously created.
 Moreover, containerized versions of both [TiTiler-Xarray](https://github.com/developmentseed/titiler-xarray) (for Zarr files) and [TiTiler-PgSTAC](https://github.com/stac-utils/titiler-pgstac) (for COG files) were deployed locally.
 The performance was measured by recording the response times for random tile requests at zoom levels ranging from 9 to 18.
 Finally, to mitigate the influence of cached data on response times, each iteration used a different colormap, with a total of six colormaps employed.
-This methodology enabled a systematic evaluation of the performance differences between the two data formats in a geospatial data visualization context.
+This methodology enabled a systematic evaluation of the performance differences between the two data formats in a geo-spatial data visualization context.

 ### Speed up